basher/WebUI-Parcel/README.md

 ### Differential bundling for JavaScript
 - See [this article](https://web.dev/publish-modern-javascript/) that explains how to ship modern JavaScript (ES6+) that is not transpiled to modern browsers, and transpiled ES5 to older browsers.
-- We achieve this by changing our Node entry point in the build step in `package.json` to be `index.html`:
+- Achieve by changing Node entry point in the build step in `package.json` to be `index.html`:
 ```
 parcel build index.html ...
 ```